infinum/eightshift-docs/website/docs/basics/blocks-styles.md

 ## Responsive variables

-What this option does is reduce multiplying the code.
-Let's say you have 3 breakpoints and for each breakpoint, since it can be set separately, you have to have 3 attributes.
-To avoid setting the same variables for each attribute, you can map all of the attribute names into one under an overall key(in the example down below `wrapperHide`) in `responsiveAttributes` property in manifest.
-Mapping should be done by adding `breakpoint` as a key (let's say `large`) and an attribute name (in this case `wrapperHideLarge`) as a value.
-The overall key can then be used in `variables` as a template for the "real" attributes (this can also be used in `variablesEditor`).
+Responsive variables are used for eliminating unnecessary code duplication.
+For example, if you have 4 separate attributes used for setting a responsive variable where all the attributes have the same output (e.g. `%value%`), the variables can get cluttered rather quickly.

+In a top-level manifest key `responsiveAttributes`, you can place a new key (e.g. `wrapperHide`) that represents a common key for your responsive variables.
+Inside of it, you can list your responsive variables (e.g. `wrapperHideLarge`, `wrapperHideDesktop`, `wrapperHideTablet`, `wrapperHideMobile`) as a key-value pair.
+The key represents a breakpoint name, and the value represents responsive variable(<breakpoint>: <responsiveVariableName>).
+Afterwards, you can add that common key inside the `variables` (and/or `variablesEditor`) key and configure the output template.

+Best practice is to have the attributes named consistently with your breakpoints - in the _<variableName><breakpointName>_ format (see example below).

-_Note: If there is a need for an extra variable, or overriding some of the automatically generated variables (from the helper).
-The variables will be outputted below the responsive variables. *Example2*_
+**Note**: If you need an extra variable, or are overriding some of the auto-generated variables (from the helper), the variables will be output after the responsive variables. (see _Example 2_)
-_Note2: It is important to take care of the order placed in responsive attributes since generating variables is relying on it.
-Also, ensure that you use `inverse` property in the right way._
+**Note 2:** Order of responsive attributes is important since generating variables relies on that order.
+Make sure to use the `inverse` option properly.

-**Example1**
+**Example 1**
 ```json
 {
 	"componentName": "wrapper",